-ROM a simple 15-minute exercise in ‘having a go’ during a conference break-out session, to an in-depth look at antiquated silhouette machinery, silhouette workshops offer a bizarre combination of artistic challenge, educational interest and general hilarity.
+From a simple 15-minute exercise in ‘having a go’ during a conference break-out session, to an in-depth look at antiquated silhouette machinery, my silhouette workshops offer a bizarre combination of artistic challenge, educational interest and general hilarity.

 The challenge lies in taking people out of their comfort zone.
-Charles does this by showing them a new way of working with line and shape.
+I do this by showing them a new way of working with line and shape.
 Delegates will end up comparing each other’s noses to their own amateur efforts at cutting them.

 Cutting a silhouette requires an advanced sense of spatial aptitude.
-Charles can easily identify those who have this ability during a workshop of this kind.
+I’ll help you easily identify those who have this ability during a silhouette workshop.

-Charles begins by asking for a volunteer from the audience and demonstrating how to cut a simple silhouette head.
-He will use folded paper and a pair of scissors to cut the first silhouette.
-Next, he’ll distribute scissors and black paper around the room and ask each delegate to find a partner.
-They will all be asked to cut a timed, two-minute silhouette of each other.
+I’ll begin by asking for a volunteer from the audience and demonstrating how to cut a simple silhouette head.
+I’ll use folded paper and a pair of scissors to cut the first silhouette, before distributing scissors and black paper around the room and asking each delegate to find a partner.
+They’ll all be asked to cut a timed, two-minute silhouette of each other.
 One will pose, the other will cut.

 So far, so simple.
 From here on it all goes wrong!
 Before long the room will be full of embarrassed laughter as people begin to see their partner’s portraits!